JusDooEt/SC-Cargo-Log-Qt/README.md

 </details>

 ## Current Functionality
+  - Login page
+    - User's must now login to the application with a registered account
+    - If a user does not have an account they can register one using an email, username and password.
+      - The new registered account will be saved in the database and the user can now login with their account.
+    - The login class will send the correct user ID to the main application window for further use in organizing data in the data base
 - User balance
   - Starting balance will be read and stored whenever the value in the spinbox changes
   - Current balance will also be updated to match the starting balance if the begin route button has not been pressed and the timer has not been started.